deepakdargade/deepakdargade/README.md

 I'm a Mumbai-based Entrepreneur, Ruby on Rails monomaniac and Food enthusiast.

-You can read articled on my blog(https://www.deepakdargade.com/blog/).
+You can check my [blog](https://www.deepakdargade.com/blog/) or get in [touch with me](https://www.deepakdargade.com/contact/).

-Thanks for checking out my blog.
 Have a great day 🤗